 Plaiting and twisting your natural hair can reduce shrinkage significantly.
 Depending on the hair porosity, these hairstyles can offer bouncy and manageable curls.
 You can divide your hair into small sections and apply oil.
 Braid and twist each hair section to keep them stretched.
 Undo the sections after a few hours and style them.

 4. Try A Blowout

 A blowout is the best way to stretch your hair, increase its length, and keep it manageable.
 However, you have to prep your hair to prevent heat damage and breakage.
+These issues can also lead to hair fall and hair shedding.
 Use a good heat protectant and a deep hair conditioner before blow drying.
 Also, use a comb attachment with the hair dryer to control the amount of heat your hair is exposed to.
 This will also help stretch the hair.